leroidubuffet/timeApp/README.md

 ## Features

-- Set a timer with a custom duration.
+- Set a timer with a custom duration
-- Double click to reset the timer.
+- Double click to reset the timer
-- Visual indicators show when half the time has passed, and when there are five minutes and one minute remaining.
+- Visual indicators show when half the time has passed, and when there are five minutes and one minute remaining
-- Audio indicators play when visual indicators are shown, and when the timer ends.
+- Audio indicators play when the timer ends

 ## How to Use

 1. Double click on the minutes or seconds to set the duration for the timer.
-Choose and click on the number.
+Drag and click on the number
-2. Click on the timer to start or stop the timer.
+2. Click on the timer to start or stop the timer
-3. Double click on the : separator to reset the timer.
+3. Double click on the : separator to reset the timer

 ## Installation